Room and Board Agreement

 Every student residing in University housing is subject to the provisions of the Student Rights, Rules and Responsibilities handbook and the terms of this Agreement.
 All rules of conduct governing the behavior of University students shall be enforced; violations of rules, policies and regulations as stated in the Student Rights, Rules and Responsibilities handbook and this Agreement shall be subject to appropriate University sanctions, including eviction from University housing.
 Students can be held responsible for any policy violation that occurs in their room.
 All students are expected to conduct themselves in a manner consistent with the expectations of the University, as stated in the Student Rights, Rules and Responsibilities handbook, and this Room and Board Agreement.
 All references to rules in the body of this Agreement are found in the Student Rights, Rules and Responsibilities handbook.

-- Terms of Agreement.
-This Agreement is for a period of one academic year (both semesters) or in the case of summer session, for a period equal to the duration of the student’s summer courses.
-Housing accommodations are not available during University vacation periods except for students residing in the apartments, Babcock, the Upper Quad, Congreve, Fairchild, Hetzel and Adams Tower West (additional fees apply).
+Terms of Agreement.
+This Agreement is for a period of one academic year (two semesters) or in the case of summer session, for a period equal to the duration of the student’s summer courses.
+Housing accommodations are not available during University vacation periods except for students residing in the apartments, Babcock, and specifically designated residence halls (additional fees apply).
 University Housing services, including access to the room or apartment, begin on the designated opening day and end within 24 hours after a student's last final exam or cancellation of this Agreement.
 Graduation, official withdrawal from the University, academic suspension from the University, or mutual consent of the parties constitutes the only basis for release from this financial responsibility.
 Non-renewal, suspension, eviction, exclusion or dismissal will result in cancellation of charges according to the Refund Schedule in section C. This Agreement cannot be transferred or reassigned.

-- Occupancy.
-Occupancy begins when you accept a key or combination to your room.
+Occupancy.
+Occupancy begins when a student accepts a key or combination to their room.
 Only the student officially assigned and checked into a specific room may occupy that room.
-At its own choosing, the Department of Housing may require you to move to another room in order to consolidate unassigned spaces.
-You may occupy only the type of room for which you are paying.
+At its own choosing, the Department of Housing may require a student to move to another room in order to consolidate unassigned spaces.
+A student may occupy only the type of room for which they are paying.

-- Move In/Move Out.
-Every student is personally required to complete designated check-in procedures at the beginning of occupancy and complete designated check-out procedures at the end of occupancy.
-The Room/Apartment Inventory and Condition Form, obtained at check-in, will become the basis for an assessment of charges due to damage or loss.
-Failure to return a signed Room/Apartment Inventory and Condition Form results in the student’s acceptance of the University’s pre-assessment as valid.
+Move In/Move Out.
 Before moving out, a student is required to remove all refuse, remove all personal possessions, and leave the room or apartment clean.
 Charges for additional cleaning required, removal of personal property, or for any damage or loss of University property, normal wear and tear excepted, will be billed to the student(s).

 a) Keys.
 Keys will be issued to the student of record on arrival at the beginning of the occupancy period.
 Keys may not be transferred, duplicated, or given to other persons.
 Lost keys should be reported immediately to the Housing office.
 In each case in which keys are lost, the lock will be changed, new keys issued, and the student billed.
 Keys said to be temporarily mislaid, keys not returned at the end of the occupancy period, or unauthorized duplicate keys turned in at the end of occupancy will be considered lost keys and charges will be assessed to the student.